Garry Parker

-Garry Parker (born 7 September 1965) is an English football coach and former professional player who is an assistant coach for Omonia.
+Garry Stuart Parker (born 7 September 1965) is an English football coach and former professional player who is an assistant coach for Omonia.

 As a player, he was a midfielder from 1983 to 2001, notably in the Premier League for Nottingham Forest, Aston Villa and Leicester City.
 He also played for Luton Town and Hull City.
 He was capped by England at under-21 and B international level.

 After retiring from playing he has been a coach at several clubs, often working under manager Neil Lennon.
 In 2001, he became caretaker manager of Leicester City.
 He has since worked on the coaching staff at Celtic, Bolton Wanderers and Hibernian.

+Early life

+Garry Stuart Parker was born on 7 September 1965 in Oxford.